ana/avocado/docs/source/guides/writer/chapters/writing.rst

   from avocado import Test

-  from avocado.utils.software_manager import distro_packages
+  from afutils.software_manager import distro_packages
-  from avocado.utils import path as utils_path
-  from avocado.utils import process
+  from afutils import path as utils_path from afutils import process

   class BinSleep(Test):